Day of surgery (morning) - general anaesthetic / deep sedation

 Before your operation

-Junk food with a red cross through it and a clock set to 12
+Take away food of burger, chips and drink with a red cross them and a clock set to 12

 The night before you come to the hospital, you must NOT have anything to eat or drink after 12 o’clock .
 This includes chewing gum.